 But, what are they really made off?
 The ingredients in most rice papers are rice flour (duh!), tapioca flour, salt, and water.
 So simple, right?
 Lucky for us, the tapioca makes them glutinous and rollable.
 These little wraps are so versatile and can be filled with whatever you want.

 It’s All About the Sauce!

 This peanut butter dipping sauce is amazing!
 You can use any peanut butter you’d like (or any nut/seed butter in general).
-But I highly recommend NuttZo’s Peanut Pro Smooth nut butter.
+But if you want the healthiest peanut sauce around, I highly recommend NuttZo’s Peanut Pro Smooth nut butter.
 This nut butter is exceptionally creamy plus it’s got a twist that makes it extra-healthy.

 NuttZo’s peanut butter is made with peanuts, of course.
 But it’s also blended with cashews, almonds, brazil nuts, flax seeds, sunflower seeds, hazelnuts, and Celtic sea salt!
 That’s where NuttZo is different.
 The founder of NuttZo, Danielle, realized that each different type of nut and seed contains its own array of powerful vitamins and minerals.
 And by blending them together, you get more varied nutrition in each delicious bite.
 So that’s what she did with NuttZo!

 When you’re picking a nut butter, also keep in mind that not all nut butters are made equal.
 Some of them contain unnecessary (and unhealthy) things like palm oil and sugar, which hide the delicious taste and undermine the nutritional value of the nuts.